-2. Upgrade the paraboloid magnetospheric models of the Solar system planets
+2. Upgrade the paraboloid magnetospheric models of the Solar system planets.

-LMSU team has improved the paraboloid magnetospheric model and has continued working on a generalized magnetospheric model.
+During this reporting period (from January 2017 till September 2018) the Lomonosov Moscow State University team has created the VESPA data gate at Lomonosov Moscow State University and maintains it in an operational condition (see section 1).
+Our team has also improved the paraboloid magnetospheric model and has continued working on a generalized magnetospheric model.
 This model can be calibrated to be used for analysis of the magnetosphere of any solar system planet possessing an intrinsic magnetic field.
 Consequently, we aim to develop a generalized approach for description of magnetospheric processes while using a paraboloid of revolution to define the magnetopause shape in all scenarios.
 Once successful, we can test the model using spacecraft data from European and US missions (MESSENGER, Cassini, Galileo, Juno); additionally, it may be used to investigate exoplanetary magnetospheres and to interpret the role of magnetic field in planetary atmosphere evolution and potential habitability.